Vince McMahon: Various feuds (2005–2013)

-Storyline with John Laurinaitis and CM Punk (2011–2012)

 In early 2011, McMahon once again stepped away from WWE storylines to focus on both his corporate and backstage duties.

-On the June 27 episode of Raw, CM Punk made a scathing on-air speech criticizing WWE and McMahon about the way WWE was run.
-McMahon suspended Punk but reinstated him at the behest of Punk's Money in the Bank opponent, WWE Champion John Cena.
-At Money in the Bank, McMahon and Vice President of Talent Relations John Laurinaitis interfered on Cena's behalf but Punk was ultimately successful and walked out of the company with the championship.
+By the spring of 2011 McMahon had returned to WWE programming.
+On the June 27, 2011, episode of Raw, CM Punk made a scathing on-air speech criticizing WWE and McMahon about the way WWE was run.
+McMahon suspended Punk, but reinstated him at the behest of Punk's Money in the Bank opponent, WWE Champion John Cena.
+At Money in the Bank, McMahon and Vice President of Talent Relations John Laurinaitis interfered on Cena's behalf, but Punk was ultimately successful and walked out of the company with the championship.
 On the following Raw, Triple H returned and, on behalf of WWE's board of directors, fired McMahon from his position of running Raw and SmackDown, though leaving him chairman of the board.

-Triple H then announced he had been designated Chief Operating Officer of WWE.
-McMahon returned on the October 10 Raw, firing Triple H from running Raw, stating the board of directors had called Triple H a financial catastrophe, and that WWE employees had voted no confidence in him the previous week.
+Triple H then announced he had been designated chief operating officer of WWE.
+McMahon returned on the October 10 Raw SuperShow, firing Triple H from running Raw, stating the board of directors had called Triple H a financial catastrophe, and that WWE employees had voted no confidence in him the previous week.
 He subsequently appointed Laurinaitis as the interim general manager of Raw.